 General Corporate Fund 080: The principal operating fund of the County finances most activities for which there is no specific tax levy or user fee.
-The General Corporate property tax rate limit is .25%, Illinois Compiled Statutes 55 ILCS 5/5-1024.
-An additional property tax for cooperative extension education, passed by referendum in November, 1995, has a limit of .03%, 505 ILCS 45/8(b).
+The General Corporate property tax rate limit is .25% [Illinois Compiled Statutes 55 ILCS 5/5-1024].
+An additional property tax for cooperative extension education, passed by referendum in November, 1995, has a limit of .03% [505 ILCS 45/8].
+Proceeds from the cooperative extension tax levy are passed on to the University of Illinois.